-If you're using your 2017/2018 ISA allowance - you can make deposits by cash, cheque or transfer from another account held with us or another provider.
+If you're using any of your 2018/2019 ISA allowance - you can make deposits by cash, cheque or transfer from another account held with us or another provider.

 If you're transferring another cash ISA to us - you can do this by providing us with a completed ISA transfer authority form.

 You can make as many deposits as you like up to the maximum amounts above.
 However, we can withdraw this product at any time without notice and once it has been withdrawn, you cannot make any more deposits.

 So if you are using any of your 2018/2019 ISA allowance, but you deposit less than your annual ISA limit, and we then withdraw the product, this will restrict the amount you can hold in a cash ISA in this tax year.
 This is because you can only pay into one cash ISA in each tax year, and you won't be able to pay any more into this cash ISA.
 However, you will still be able to invest in another type of ISA (e.g. a stocks and shares ISA) with another provider, up to the annual ISA limit, if you wish.